This website contains imagery which is only suitable for audiences 18+.

 • By the 4-week mark, the majority of the swelling and bruising should have subsided, and you’ll likely start to see the initial results of your procedure.

-• Any stitches or sutures will likely have been removed by this point, and most patients feel capable of returning to their normal activities.
+• Any stitches or sutures will likely have been removed by this point, and most patients feel capable of returning to their daily activities.

-• Some minor swelling or numbness can still be present, and subtle changes will continue to occur as your body heals and adjusts.
+• Some slight swelling or numbness may still be present, and subtle changes will continue to occur as your body heals and adjusts.

 Is Facelift recovery hard?

-• Recovery from a Facelift is a highly individualised process and can be influenced by many factors such as the patient’s overall health, the specifics of their surgery, and their mental preparedness.
+• Recovery from a Facelift is a highly individualised process and can be influenced by many factors such as the patient’s overall health, the specifics of their surgery, their age, skin health and lifestyle factors.

 • The first few days to a week post-surgery are often the most uncomfortable, with swelling, bruising, and mild to moderate pain.